Aadhithya33/VSD-HDP/README.md

 ![image](day6/Screenshot33.png)

 * Below image shows that RTL simulation waveform is same as Netlist simulation waveform for instruction **one**.
+And, also **r6=3** for both RTL and NETLIST simulation

 ![image](day6/Screenshot34.png)
 </details>